|

 A PLAYMATE OF SIR JOHN

-in the neighborhood where the Adolphustown settlers first located is Parker
+figures in the neighborhood where the Adolphustown settlers first located is

-Allen, a grandson of Capt.
-Allen, who was second in command of the Adolphustown
+Parker Allen, a grandson of Capt.
+Allen, who was second in command of the

-pioneers.
+Adolphustown pioneers.
 Old Capt.
-Allen was, when the revolutionary war broke out, a Quaker
+Allen was, when the revolutionary war broke

-army.
-By supplying means of sustenance to the British Mr. Allen aroused the
+the British army.
+By supplying means of sustenance to the British Mr. Allen

-hostility of the Americans, and during his absence from home they looted his mill.
+aroused the hostility of the Americans, and during his absence from home they

-This roused the old Adam in the good Quaker, and laying aside his peace
+looted his mill.
+This roused the old Adam in the good Quaker, and laying

-proclivities, he joined the British forces and was given the rank of Captain.
+aside his peace proclivities, he joined the British forces and was given the

 The original allotment of farms in